Takshil-Kunadia/notion2wp/SECURITY.md

 ## Recognition

-We appreciate security researchers who help keep Notion2WP secure.
+We appreciate security researchers who help keep Sync Content From Notion secure.
 With your permission, we will:
 - Credit you in the security advisory
 - List you in our security acknowledgments
 - Thank you in the release notes

-Thank you for helping keep Notion2WP and our users safe!
+Thank you for helping keep Sync Content From Notion and our users safe!